tvaliasek/vue-form-inputs/README.md

 # Customized bootstrap vue form inputs for BS 5 and Vue 3

 Wrapper components over most commonly used bootstrap vue form input components, with support for vuelidate, vue i18n and vue 3 datepicker.
-Input plugin automatically register required components from bootstrap-vue-next.2
+Input plugin can automatically register required components from bootstrap-vue-next.

 Main goal is to simplify common bootstrap form design in my own projects.